-Williamsport- The Thomas T. Taber Museum of the Lycoming County Historical Society will be hosting a Coffee Hour lecture on Thursday, November 14, 2019, at 10:00am.
-The lecture, given by local historian Rich Nornhold, will address the tradition of clear candy making with a look at some of the metal molds that were used.
-Nornhold will have samples of the candy for the guests to try and will encourage folks to make their own clear candy.
-He will bring all the supplies necessary to make the candy.
+Local historian Rich Nornhold appeared at the Taber Museum with a talk about tradition of clear candy making and a look at some of the metal molds that were used.
+Nornhold had samples of the candy for the guests to try and allowed folks to make their own clear candy.

 On Christmas Eve following a long-established tradition, children of Pennsylvania German families would leave a plate on the table hoping that it would be filled with nuts, an apple or an orange, and clear toy candy.
 The candy, often made in whimsical shapes such as farm animals, trains, or Father Christmas were created from a solution of corn syrup (alternately barley water), sugar, and water.
 Yellow, red or green food coloring were often used to enhance the candy’s appeal.